MahatKC/MahatKC/README.md

 I love learning new things and consider myself to be a [multipotentialite](https://puttylike.com/terminology/).
 For hobbies, I love gaming :video_game:, TV Shows (Huge Star Trek fan :vulcan_salute:) and Formula 1 :racing_car:.

+You can reach me on [LinkedIn](https://www.linkedin.com/in/mateus-karvat-camara/) or by email (mkarvat at gmail dot com).

 <!--
 **MahatKC/MahatKC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.